rinckodev/constatic/templates/discord/bot/project/README.md

 });
 ```

-If the modal is opened through a message component, you can set the **ModalMessageModalSubmitInteraction** typing by setting true in the **isFromMessage** property
+If the modal is opened through a message component, you can set the **ModalMessageModalSubmitInteraction** typing by setting true in the **isFromMessage** property.

 ```ts
 new Modal({